-Some DBT clients will hold counselors accountable.
-The group was 2 hours long with a 10-15 minute break, the one time we (co-facilitators) were late we were asked to apologize by multiple members of the group as when a client was late they were not allowed in.
-I appreciated the reminder and never was late again.
+Some DBT clients will (fairly) hold counselors accountable.
+The group was 2 hours long with a 10-15 minute break, the one time we (the co-facilitators) were late we were asked to apologize by multiple members of the group as when a client was late they were not allowed in.
+I appreciated the reminder and was never late again.

 Some DBT clients are initially combative regarding "changing their ways."
 I was always open about this in the first group session.
 DBT can be hard to get into at first.
 Being told that what you have been doing is ineffective and that you're here to become more effective is uncomfortable.
 Some clients get upset, over-personalize, and feel judged by this.
 I have had one person hold up his fis